26 Jul 2019

 4) Listen to the motivator stats, for staff packages

 Salary, holiday leave and pension are not ‘perks’.
-Don’t list them as that in your spec.
+Don’t list them like that in your spec.

 We can all agree, totally absurd and for 99.9% of businesses, unworkable.
 No employee in any walk of life thinks this is normal, not even millennials.